 Please remember, availability of the Drawdown Facility is not guaranteed and there are limits to the minimum amount that you can take.
-When you apply for additional borrowing, if any of the circumstances listed at the top of the next page apply, we may withdraw your Drawdown Facility.
+When you apply for additional borrowing, if any of the circumstances listed below apply, we may withdraw your Drawdown Facility.
 We'll tell you if the Drawdown Facility is withdrawn.